wren-lang/wren/doc/site/modules/core/num.markdown

 One value representing a NaN.

-Provides a default sane NaN number suitable for the vm internal values.
+Provides a default NaN number suitable for the vm internal values.

 ### Num.**pi**